Pathfinder - Occultist Implement Schools Breakdown

 - (Sp): Like Hold Monster, but the DC scales with your Occultist level.
 Hold Monster is one of the best single-target save or suck effects in the game, and even if you can only paralyze the creature for a round or two that's typically enough to win a fight outright.
 Absolutely worth the focus point cost.

-- (Sp): I'm on the fence on this one.
-If you call the creature to aid you directly, this is a lot like Dominate Monster.
+- (Sp): If you call the creature to aid you directly, this is a lot like Dominate Monster but they get an additional save every round.
 If you don't, it's Charm Monster with a really short duration.
 The phrase "aid you directly" is somewhat vague, and it's unclear if you can use this to force enemies to fight for you.

 - (Sp): The bonus isn't great, and morale bonuses are easy to come by.

 - (Sp): This conflicts a bit with Blinding Pattern.
 Blinding Pattern is a better way to kill something, but since it allows saves every round the duration can expire very quickly.
 Mind Slumber will remove a creature from a fight much longer, which is great if you need to disable a foe which you can't immediately reach to coup de grace.